Deadline: January 30, 2015

 The Law Society invites nominations for the Law Society awards.
 Awards for lawyers include the Law Society Medal, the Lincoln Alexander Award and the Laura Legge Award.
-Paralegals are eligible for the Law Society Distinguished Paralegal Award.
+Paralegals are eligible for the William J. Simpson Distinguished Paralegal Award.

 Filing a Nomination

 - a letter of nomination setting out the reasons for the nomination and background information on the nominee’s outstanding service and achievements as they relate to the award,

 - letters of support from other members of the Law Society or the public supporting the nomination.

 Nominations are encouraged for members from all communities, practice areas, firm sizes, and regions across the province.

 We encourage the nominator to file the nomination together with letters of support as one package.

 You can submit a nomination to firstname.lastname@example.org, or by regular mail to this address: